imattau/bookstr/README.md

    `vite-plugin-pwa` injects the precache manifest and bundles `src/sw.ts` as `dist/sw.js`.
 3. The Node API server in `server/index.js` serves the compiled files and handles the `/api` routes.
-It is included in the Docker image described below.
+It is included in the container image described below.

 ## Development Scripts